List of Taking Back Sunday band members

-Taking Back Sunday is an American rock band from Long Island, New York, formed in 1999 and featuring the current line-up of Adam Lazzara (lead vocals), John Nolan (guitar, keyboards, vocals), Shaun Cooper (bass guitar), and Mark O'Connell (drums, percussion), accompanied on tour by Nathan Cogan (guitars, keyboards).
+Taking Back Sunday is an American rock band from Long Island, New York, formed in 1999 and featuring the current line-up of Adam Lazzara (lead vocals), John Nolan (guitar, vocals, keyboards), and Shaun Cooper (bass guitar), accompanied on tour by Nathan Cogan (guitars, keyboards), and Mitchell Register (drums, percussion).
 The group was originally formed by Antonio Longo, John Nolan, Eddie Reyes, Jesse Lacey, and Steven DeJoseph.
-The band has gone through multiple line-up changes in their career spanning seven studio albums.
+The band has gone through multiple line-up changes in their career spanning eight studio albums.
 There have been eleven official members of Taking Back Sunday, four touring members, and twenty-three session members.

 The band's first line-up change was in 2001, with the departure of bassist Jesse Lacey and drummer Steven DeJoseph, who were replaced by current members Adam Lazzara and Mark O'Connell.
 Not long after, original lead vocalist Antonio Longo also departed from the band, leaving Lazzara on lead vocals duty.
 Being left without a bassist, Eddie Reyes brought in Shaun Cooper to play bass guitar for the band.
 Soon after the band headed to the studio to record and release their debut studio album, Tell All Your Friends.

 The band's second line-up change came when founding member and guitarist, keyboardist, and vocalist John Nolan and bassist Shaun Cooper announced their departure from the band in 2003.
 Nolan and Cooper were replaced by Fred Mascherino and Matt Rubano, with Mascherino performing guitars and vocals, along with Rubano performing bass guitar.
 With a fresh line-up, the band went onto release two more studio albums, Where You Want to Be and major label debut, Louder Now.